 She took me by streams of fresh running water that you could drink from the rocks.
 You see, the mountains had found a way to sustain.
 I found it funny that it takes a disruption to humans way of living for us to pay attention to the earth and make a change.
 3 years with no rain and there is fresh running water in the mountains but no system to collect and distribute.
 The lack of respect for nature and taking for granted what is all around was abundantly clear.

-Upon arrival on the island you are taken my its beauty.
+Upon arrival on the island, you are taken by its beauty.
 Penguins, seals, birds flying free.
 We boarded a bus where we were guided around the island.
 People now inhabit Robben island.
-Ex prisoners, wardens all living together in peace.
+Ex-prisoners, wardens all living together in peace.
 The crime rate is 0% and there isn't even a police station.
-Children playing, a post office, a church a school.
-A full functioning and thriving community.
-How can so much beauty come from so much hate.
+Children playing, a post office, a church, a school.
+A fully functioning and thriving community.
+How can so much beauty come from so much hate?
 I guess Nelson Mandela’s words are True: